1. NON-RACE RULES

 2.3 Communication

 2.3.1.
 During the races, all participants are asked to keep race chatter over the radio to a bare minimum, especially if there are any incidents during the race between two drivers.
 Take it up with them after the race in the discord server, or their personal messages.
-Keep the in-race radio as available as it needs to be for people will serious inquires or questions during the race.
+Keep the in-race radio as available as it needs to be for people will serious inquiries or questions during the race.

 2.3.2.
 League officials reserve the right to modify the rules, schedule, or any other league-related aspects to ensure fair and enjoyable competition.
 Participants will be informed of any changes in advance before the decision is finalized.